LATEST NEWS & INFORMATION

 Families, children and young people

-We will not be providing face-to-face services until further notice.
-Our plan remains to keep our service available to everyone that needs it where possible.
 If your child is currently receiving bereavement support and counselling, a member of our team will be in contact with you to discuss how this can be managed.
 We are able to continue to provide support, information and advice for parents and carers by telephone.

 We are not currently arranging any face-to-face training, and you will be contacted if you have already have a training date booked.
 If you have any concerns or would like support, advice or information, please do get in touch, and we will support you as best we can.